Boosted and semi-boosted all-hadronic $t\bar{t}$ reconstruction performance on kinematic variables for selected BSM models using a 2D extesion of the BumpHunter algorithm: Results

-For the DM signal case, the best variable turns out to be $\Etmiss$ in combination, as 2D variable, with $\HT + \Etmiss$.
-Although both variables are highly correlated ($\sim 1$ for the $\ttbar$ and $\sim 0.9$ for the signal samples), the 2D histogram actually helps to separate the signal by moving it off the diagonal, leading to a large significance and 2D BH score.
-The signal scale factor for this model was chosen so that the 2D \BumpHunter{} significance for this variable is reasonable, which effectively reduced significances of all other variables to much smaller values.
-It was checked that besides the missing transverse energy, the best performing variables for the DM signal are similar to those for the $Z'$ model, \emph{e.g.} $\pttt / \mtt$, $\pttt / \sqrt{p_\mathrm{T}^{t1} \, p_\mathrm{T}^{t2}}$, $H_\mathrm{T}^j$, but also the $\pout$ variable, which has a large correlation to $\pttt$ ($\rho=0.86$) but did not score prominently for the $y_0$ or $Z'$ models.
-One can again think of this variable as a useful tuning rather than a search tool, or a proxy to $\pttt$.
+For the DM signal case, the best variable turns out to be $\Etmiss$ in combination, as a 2D variable, with $\HT + \Etmiss$.
+Although both variables are highly correlated ($\sim 1$ for the $\ttbar$ and $\sim 0.9$ for the signal samples), the 2D histogram actually helps to separate the signal by moving it off the diagonal, leading to a~large significance and a~large (2D) BH score.
+The signal scale factor for this model was chosen so that the 2D \BumpHunter{} significance for this variable is substantial, which effectively reduces the significances in all other variables to much smaller values.
+It was found that besides the missing transverse energy, the best performing variables for the DM signal are similar to those for the $Z'$ model, \emph{e.g.} $\pttt / \mtt$, $\pttt / \sqrt{p_\mathrm{T}^{t1} \, p_\mathrm{T}^{t2}}$, $H_\mathrm{T}^j$.
+The $\pout$ variable, which has a~large correlation to $\pttt$ ($\rho=0.86$) but did not score prominently for the $y_0$ or $Z'$ models is also relevant for the DM signal case.
+One can thus think of the $\pout$ variable as a~useful tuning instead of a~search tool, or a~proxy to $\pttt$.